Local Attractions

 As we are located within 10 mins of the M1 Motorway other top golf courses that are very accessible are Portmarnock, Royal Dublin and Royal County Down.

-There are some fabulous local walks in and around Slane.
+There are also some fabulous local walks in and around Slane, here are some we reccomend:

-Littlewood forest – is just outside the village, offering a lovely peaceful but shorter walk.
+Littlewood Forest – is just outside the village of Slane, offering a lovely peaceful but shorter walk.

 Townley Hall Woods – just 9km outside Slane towards Drogheda, the walk is steeped in both fine woodland and ancient history.
 With the estate bordering on Brú na Bóinne, and near the Battle of the Boyne site, this woodland walk is unlike any other.
 Wander through King William’s Glen, and drink in the peace and quiet of this historic forest.

-For further details on things to do, you can either pop into the Slane Visitor Centre in the village or take a look at the below tourism websites.
+For further details on things to do, you can either pop into the Slane Visitor Centre in the village or take a look at the below tourism websites and links we reccomend.

 www.visitslane.ie